ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-install-cfg-src.md

 # Installing and configuring HCX on the source
 {: #hcx-archi-install-cfg-src}

-The on-premises installation entails deploying the HCX management appliance and registering it with the vCenter and one or more VCS HCX enabled cloud endpoints.
+The on-premises installation entails deploying the HCX management appliance and registering it with the vCenter and one or more vCenter Server HCX-enabled cloud endpoints.

 ## Installing the HCX Manager Appliance
 {: #hcx-archi-install-cfg-src-install-hma}